MatthewCline-git/readability/README.md

 # readability
-Calculates grade level of input text
+Calculates grade level of input text according to the Coleman-Liau index